ErikBjare/KnowTree/README.md

 ### Extras

- - Voting on learning resources
+ - Voting/rating of learning resources
-   - Reddit-style voting
+   - Reddit-style voting or rating?
+   - Votes/ratings will likely differ largely depending on the learners pre-existing knowledge.
  - Wiki-like editing of the tree (each node a file?)